ohMySol/yul-book-examples/02-EVM-data-storages/03-Storage/README.md

 ```

 ### Read from fixed array(less than 32 bytes value)
-1. If each element of fixed size array is less than 32 bytes, than they will be packed to a single slot.
+1. If each element of a fixed size array is less than 32 bytes, then they will be packed to a single slot.
 2. So in this `uin128[5] fixedArray = [7, 8, 9, 10, 11];` - 2 values fit in 1 slot.
 ```
 contract ReadFixedArr {